yesplease/docs/docs/feed-creator/css-selectors.md

 Feed Creator from version 2.2 uses [Symfony's CSS Selector](https://github.com/symfony/css-selector) to convert CSS selectors into XPath expressions (used internally).

 Feed Creator supports a variety of CSS selectors (with [some exceptions](https://symfony.com/doc/current/components/css_selector.html#limitations-of-the-cssselector-component)).
+You'll find more information about the selectors you can use with Feed Creator on [Mozilla's CSS Selectors](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Selectors) page.
+(We cover the main ones below.)

+Feed Creator also supports a few additional selectors that aren't part of CSS.
+They're covered in the last section.

 ::: tip NUMBER OF ELEMENTS SELECTED
 CSS selectors can return a number of elements.
 In Feed Creator, the main item selector should be used to return elements containing the individual items, e.g. `div.news-story` might return three elements which contain other elements (title, url, date) related to news story 1, news story 2, and news story 3.